BadmWe/dspyt-webpage/dspyt/posts/how_to_generate_sitemap_for_nextjs_project.md

 To run the process, you need a nextjs application.
 To install `next-sitemap`, you can run:
 `yarn add next-sitemap`.

-Next in the config file which is `next-sitemap.config.js` you include the website url and options such as whthere to generate `robots.txt`:
+Next in the config file which is `next-sitemap.config.js` you include the website url and options such as where to generate `robots.txt`:

 ```js
 /** @type {import('next-sitemap').IConfig} */